Regulatory actions for Jan. 19, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Abbott, Biomimetic Innovations.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Amplia, Argenx, Eisai, Halozyme, Hoth, Nanoscope, Orphalan, Synendos.

 Briefs